Vontei/notes/resources/front-end-project-proposal.md

 ### Clean Code

-Your code must be commented and contain proper indentation.
+Your code must be commented and contain proper indentation. *We (the instructors) reserve the right to refuse to engage in a code review if these basic requirements are not met.

+### TDD (bonus!)

+Take a TDD approach!

 ## Examples